ruby/reline/doc/for_users.md

 which is implemented via the `Tab` command.

-The example [echo program][reline defaults] has loaded a collection of words that it uses for word completion.
+The example [echo program][reline defaults] has loaded a collection of words that it uses for completing words.

 In the example echo program, typing `prof` followed by `Tab` lets the program do a partial word completion, adding `ess` to form `profess`.